evhub/coconut/DOCS.md

 -r, --run             run the compiled Python
--n, --nowrite         disable writing the compiled Python -i, --interact        force the interpreter to start (otherwise starts if no other command is given) -c, --code            run a line of Coconut passed in as a string (can also be accomplished with a pipe) -q, --quiet           suppress all informational output -D, --debug           print verbose debug output --autopep8            use autopep8 to format compiled code (remaining args passed to autopep8)
+-n, --nowrite         disable writing the compiled Python -i, --interact        force the interpreter to start (otherwise starts if no other command is given) -q, --quiet           suppress all informational output -c, --code            run a line of Coconut passed in as a string (can also be accomplished with a pipe) --debug               print verbose debug output --autopep8            use autopep8 to format compiled code (remaining args passed to autopep8)
 ```